-- 1. Survey members annually to determine operational, personnel or policy changes that need to be considered to improve member retention with consideration given to time required to be a member in good standing from recruit training through ongoing commitments. - 2.
+- Survey members annually to determine operational, personnel or policy changes that need to be considered to improve member retention with consideration given to time required to be a member in good standing from recruit training through ongoing commitments. - 2.
 Monthly review call and drill attendance for changes in member's activity, follow-up with members when a negative change in activity is detected. - 3.
 Ensure members are aware of benefits offered for their service. - 4.
 Put members first for knowledge, communications, equipment and incentives.
-Members are the backbone of the organization, retaining members is paramount to mission success.
+Members are the backbone of the organization, retaining members is paramount to mission success. - 5.
+Expand employee of the month program to highlight all aspects of the District and the work our members do.